 HOW DOES THIS AFFECT HONEST SELLERS?

-Although this recent change in policy was designed to stamp out, or at least limit, counterfeiting on brands that have brand-registry, a large group of honest sellers are being affected.
+Although this recent change in policy was designed to stamp out, or at least limit, counterfeiting on brands that have brand-registry, a large group of honest sellers is being affected.
 Sellers doing arbitrage, that is buying goods retail and flipping them for a higher price on Amazon, are seeing some of their best-selling products are now gated.
-The gating process appears to be in a slow roll out process, and it doesn’t yet affect all sellers, or even all items from gated brands.
+The gating process appears to be in a slow rollout process, and it doesn’t yet affect all sellers or even all items from gated brands.

 Amazon seems to be looking, at least in part, to seller’s metrics and history within the Marketplace.
 The exact metrics or historical attributes they look at are unclear, as many well-established sellers have seen notices stating the products they intended to sell are now gated.

 WHY DO MOST RETAIL ARBITRAGE SELLERS HATE IT?

 The retail arbitrage community is buzzing about these changes; these sellers are understandably concerned because these changes could dramatically impact their bottom line in a negative way.
 There are three main reasons for this:

 1) The seller may not get approval, and this might mean losing out on selling the hottest, highest-margin products.

 2) A seller may already have inventory that has now been gated, and they have been given very little time to liquidate their current inventory on Amazon.
 This is forcing a lot of sellers to move their inventory to other platforms like eBay where the profit margins and sales volume is impacted.